Protesting undertakers say they’re tired of being ignored by government

 Johannesburg – “Thina si lwela amalungelo wethu, we are fighting for our rights.“

-These were the lyrics to a song that people working in the funeral industry belted out as they protested in front of Chris Hani Baragwanath Academic Hospital on Monday morning.
+These were the lyrics to a song that people working in the funeral industry sang as they protested in front of Chris Hani -Baragwanath Academic Hospital on Monday morning.

 They brought a body bag and stretcher on which one of their members lay, carried by other protesters, while many others sang around him.

-The protesters are part of thousands of people in the funeral parlour industry who embarked on the protest, claiming that the government has been ignoring their demands since October last year.
+The protesters were part of thousands of people in the funeral parlour industry who embarked on the protest, claiming the government had been ignoring their demands since last October.

 Among their demands is that the industry be regulated and by-laws amended by municipalities to enable cluster storage.

-They said that would ease their financial burden because they are now required to pay for storage at private facilities.
+They said that would ease their financial burden because they were now required to pay for storage at private facilities.

 They also threatened to withdraw the service of removing the bodies of people who died at home if the government did not respond to their demands.